thin-edge/thin-edge.io/docs/src/howto-guides/010_add_self_signed_trusted.md

 > sudo apt install ca-certificates
 > ```

-To manually add a self-signed certificate to be trusted by Linux system:
+To manually add a self-signed certificate to the trusted certificate repository by Linux system:

 Create a `/usr/local/share/ca-certificates/` directory if it does not exist on your computer: